Things to do

 1. The Ribeira Sacra wine region is a spectacular area to explore with the terraced vineyards that cling to the steep riverbanks of the rivers Miño and Sil.
 The area offers waterfalls, river beaches, good food and wine and old monasteries.

 2. The Caurel mountains offer wonderful hiking and gorgeous views, as do the As Ancares bioreserve, home to the brown bear and the wolf.
-Late summer birdwatching here is wonderful!
+Late summer birdwatching here is great!

 3. Lugo is an old Celtic city and the only city in the world to be surrounded by completely intact Roman Walls.
 The old town is bustling in summer with restaurants and bars and is a lovely place for Sunday people watching.
 The cathedral and the provincial museum are worth a visit too.